nabsha/ascender/README.md

 * Destination floor can not be changed by people inside the elevator, it is only selected at the time of boarding the elevator.

-* Elevator will stop on floors in order of their occurrence.
+* Elevator will stop on all floors for which it has received orders, in order of their occurrence(i.e. upwards/downwards) for 5 sec only.
+Elevator will not stop on floor/level without any order for it.

+* Elevator will take 1 sec to move between 1 floor to next floor in any direction

 # Design notes